CALLM: Understanding Cancer Survivors' Emotions and Intervention Opportunities via Mobile Diaries and Context-Aware Language Models: Discussion

-Our findings demonstrate that CALLM successfully leverages both peer experiences and temporal diary context to analyze emotional states from brief diary entries, enabling mobile health applications to predict these states from the emotion drivers found in diary entries alone.
-As such, this approach minimizes user burden by harnessing the information in one brief diary response rather than having users repeatedly report on their current emotional and behavioral states across many distinct questionnaire items.
-By combining LLMs' pre-trained knowledge, personal diary history, with RAG-based peer learning, CALLM delivers flexible, context-aware predictions--even from sparse data—consistently outperformed baselines with balanced accuracies of 72.96\% for positive affect, 73.29\% for negative affect, and 73.72\% for emotion regulation desire.
+For \textbf{RQ2}, we demonstrated that CALLM successfully leverages both peer experiences and temporal diary context to analyze emotional states from brief diary entries, enabling mobile health applications to predict these states from the emotion drivers found in diary entries alone.
+This approach minimizes user burden by harnessing the information in one brief diary response rather than having users repeatedly report on their current emotional and behavioral states across many distinct questionnaire items.
+By combining LLMs' pre-trained knowledge, personal diary history, with RAG-based peer exemplars, CALLM delivers flexible, context-aware predictions--even from sparse data—consistently outperformed baselines with balanced accuracies of 72.96\% for positive affect, 73.29\% for negative affect, and 73.72\% for emotion regulation desire.

-CALLM provides key methodological insights for healthcare applications of language models.
-By integrating LLMs with contextual factors, it bridges the gap between general language understanding and cohort-specific nuances, enabling more accurate interpretation of brief, personal diary narratives.
 Its consistent performance across various emotional constructs attests to both its effectiveness and generalizability.
-Moreover, the retrieval augmentation is particularly valuable in privacy-sensitive healthcare settings, as it enables learning from an anonymized database of peer experiences.
+Moreover, the RAG-enabled peers' contextually-similar exemplar retrieval is particularly valuable in privacy-sensitive healthcare settings, as it enables learning from an anonymized database of peer experiences and personal diary history maintained on local devices.